-All of our home theatre speakers were tuned by Oscar- and Emmy-winning sound engineers to ensure that you’re hearing your favourite films and shows as they were meant to be heard, by the people who created them.
+All of our home theatre speakers were tuned by Oscar and Emmy-winning sound engineers to ensure that you’re hearing your favourite movies and shows as they were meant to be heard, by the people who created them.

 For cinematic sound that surrounds you in the story, choose Arc.
 Arc’s upward-firing drivers allow you to experience shows, movies, and games with the precise and immersive sound of Dolby Atmos.
-When you’re not watching TV, you can use Arc to stream music from more than 100 music services including Apple Music, Amazon Music, and Spotify.
-And with a soft profile and seamless facade, Arc blends in beautifully, either mounted underneath your TV or placed on furniture.
+When you’re not watching TV, you can use Arc to stream music from hundreds of music services including Apple Music, Amazon Music, TIDAL, Spotify, and many more.
+And with a soft profile and seamless facade, it blends beautifully in your home, either mounted underneath your TV or placed on furniture.
 Arc automatically pairs with your remote and can be controlled with the Sonos app, Apple AirPlay 2, your favourite music app, or your voice.
-Shop Arc here.

-For smaller rooms, consider Beam.
-This smart, compact soundbar does it all.
-It provides high-definition sound for TV shows and movies.
-And, like Arc, when you step away from the screen, Beam can play your favourite music, podcasts, and more with rich, room-filling sound.
+For smaller to medium-sized rooms (and TVs), consider Beam.
+Our bestselling smart soundbar does it all.
+It provides high-definition sound for shows, movies, and games; offers the 3D experience of Dolby Atmos; and, like Arc, when you step away from the screen, Beam can play your favourite music, podcasts, and more with rich, room-filling sound.
 It also has built-in support for Audible and Calm for quieter moments.
 It’s simple to set up, automatically pairs with your remote control, and is incredibly easy to control—use the Sonos app, Apple AirPlay 2, music apps, or your voice.
 Beam can be placed on furniture in front of your TV or mounted on the wall.
-Shop Beam here.

-Speech Enhancement: Tap the speech bubble icon on the Now Playing screen to prioritize dialogue so you won’t miss a word—even when the action gets intense.
+Speech Enhancement: Tap the speech bubble icon on the Now Playing screen to emphasize dialogue so you won’t miss a word—even when the action gets intense.

-Night Sound: Tap the half moon icon to even out the sound so you won’t wake the rest of the house (or your neighbors).
+Night Sound: Tap the half moon icon to balance the sound so you won’t wake the rest of the house (or your neighbours).
 No more turning up the volume when characters whisper and then frantically turning it down when things explode.